HemSoft/mcp-server-demo/README.md

 - "Reverse the string 'Once upon a time'"
 - "Use the echo tool to say something"

-You can also test the resource by asking the AI assistant to:
+You can test the resource by asking the AI assistant to:

 - "Access the text resource from the MCP server"
 - "Retrieve the available text content"

+You can test the prompts by asking the AI assistant to:

+- "Use the SummarizePrompt to summarize this text..."
+- "Use the SentimentAnalysisPrompt to analyze this review..."
+- "Use the IdeaGeneratorPrompt to generate ideas about..."

 ## Troubleshooting